Kira-Legacy/Scientific_Calculator/README.md

 - When 0 is recieved as input, the calculator terminates.

-:) On the below image you can find the implementation of the Scientific Calculator program.
+:) On the image below you can find the implementation of the Scientific Calculator.

 ![HTML Image](https://github.com/Kira-Legacy/Image_Repo/blob/main/Scientific%20Calculator.png)